HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/people_service/index.md

 # HCL People Service

-The People Service enhances the digital experience by increasing visibility and interaction among team members across various projects and organizations.
+HCL People Service enhances HCL Digital Experience (DX) by increasing visibility and interaction among team members across various projects and organizations.
 It aids in skill discovery and engagement, promoting a collaborative work environment.

 !!!todo
     Ensure that appropriate Container Release version is mentioned.
 At the moment we are planning to release in CF224.

-Users can access the HCL People Service features in HCL Digital Experience 9.5 Container Update Release CF224 and higher releases.
+Users can access HCL People Service features starting from the HCL DX 9.5 Container Update Release CF224.

-Follow these steps to install, configure, and use the HCL People Service features.
+Learn how to install, configure, and use HCL People Service features.

+-**Installing HCL People Service**
+Learn how to Install and deploy HCL People Service.

+-**Accessing HCL People Service**
+Learn how to access HCL People Service features.

+-**Using HCL People Service**
+Learn how to integrate and use HCL People Service features.

+-**Limitations of HCL People Service**
+Learn about the current limitations of HCL People Service.

 - **[Install HCL People Service](./installation/index.md)**